 This feature allows temporary unprotection of previously protected sectors to change data in-system.
-The Sector Unprotect mode is activated by setting the RESET# pin to $V{ID}$ .
+The Sector Unprotect mode is activated by setting the RESET# pin to V{ID} .
 During this mode, formerly protected sectors can be programmed or erased by selecting the sector addresses.
-Once $V{ID}$ is removed from the RESET# pin, all the previously protected sectors are protected again.
-Figure 1 shows the algorithm, and Figure 18 shows the timing diagrams, for this feature.
+Once V{ID} is removed from the RESET# pin, all the previously protected sectors are protected again.
+Figure 1 shows the algorithm, and the Temporary Sector Unprotect diagram shows the timing waveforms, for this feature.

-1. All protected sectors unprotected.

-2. All previously protected sectors are protected once again.
+- All protected sectors unprotected. - All previously protected sectors are protected once again.